 Designed by renowned architect Lluís Güell, Café del Mar is an Ibiza-inspired beach bar that plays chill-out music by day and has live music at night.
 The fish tacos are a perfect cerveza accompaniment.
 Try to stop by for the gorgeous sunset.
 Telephone: 52-998-848-8473 Web: Café del Mar.

 When you’re looking for live music, cold beer, good bar food, and a satellite TV that’s always tuned to the current game, make tracks for Jax.
 It is open daily, 9 am to 11 pm.
 Telephone: 52-998-887-1218 Web: Jax Bar & Grill.

 La Adelita Tequileria

 Connoisseurs can sample more than 150 varieties of tequila and cigars at this popular spot.
-For more information call 52-998-877-0528, or visit them on the web at La Adelita Tequileria.
+Telephone: 52-998-877-0528 Web: La Adelita Tequileria.

 This is a great spot to get tasty food and drinks for a great price.
 Everything on the menu is great, especially the fresh fish and chips.
 You can come down during Happy Hour between 4-6pm to take advantage of drink specials and a pound of chicken wings.
 Bobo’s also broadcasts sporting events so you won’t have to miss anything while you’re on vacation.
 Telephone: 52-998-274-0055 Web: Bobo’s Bar & Grill